This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Many children experience dystonia on one side of the body.
 This is known as focal dystonia, which can affect both legs and one arm or the trunk of the body, along with one leg and one arm.

 - Other children have issues with their entire bodies, known as generalized dystonia.
 Children with generalized dystonia usually have a difficult time with walking and balance.
-Generalized dystonia can also occur in the hand and upper body, making movements tight and painful and causing fatigue.[3]
+Generalized dystonia can also occur in the torso and limbs, making movements tight and painful and causing fatigue.[3]

 - Dystonia can also occur in the head, neck, and shoulders, making for abnormal twists and turns.
 This is known as cervical dystonia.